Skip to content

 Support local community

 Tourism is the island's economy, and the choices you make about where to spend matter.
 Locally owned guesthouses, family-run restaurants and Thai-guide-led excursions keep money circulating on the island rather than flowing to international chains.
-At temples, dress modestly (covered shoulders and knees) as a basic show of respect — it costs nothing and matters to locals.
+Traditional temples like Wat Maduea Wan near Sri Thanu are living places of worship — visit respectfully with covered shoulders and knees, remove footwear at the entrance and keep voices low.
 Learning even a few words of Thai is genuinely appreciated.
 If you're at the Full Moon Party, be one of the visitors who takes their rubbish with them rather than leaving it on the beach.

 Featured listings